CryoliteZ/storymapweb/README.md

-> Icon ised for teams are made by [Freepik](http://www.flaticon.com/authors/freepik)  from www.flaticon.com
+> Icon used for teams are made by [Freepik](http://www.flaticon.com/authors/freepik)  from www.flaticon.com